 Prices throughout Argentina vary a bit, while Buenos Aires is most expensive for general tourism.

 Since Argentina is in the southern hemisphere, seasons are inverted from the ones in the northern part of the planet.
 When it’s summer in the US, it’s winter in Argentina and vice versa.
 Also, due to the size of the country and its orientation north-south, there is a huge difference in temperature in the areas in the north or in the extreme south.

 11. Best time to visit Argentina

 Since seasons are inverted from the ones in the northern hemisphere, visiting Argentina can be great during winter, as it is summer over there (December-March).
 Buenos Aires is ideal to visit during Argentinean fall (March-May) and spring (September-November), when temperatures are moderate.

 Winter in Argentina (June-August) is the best time for a visit to Iguazú waterfalls and the Northwest in general when there is less rain and heat.

 The official currency is Argentinean Peso (ARS) and recent economic problems devaluated the currency quite a bit, so exchange towards dollars and Euros favors tourists.

 Major credit cards are accepted in most establishments, but please check with your bank about international charges before traveling to Argentina.
 Smaller shops and restaurants might not accept credit cards, which is also usually the case with taxis, so you will need to have a certain amount of cash (but not too much, for security reasons) on you for this purpose.

-There are ATMs from major banks in all cities and safest ones are the ones inside shopping malls.
+There are ATMs from major banks in all cities and the safest ones are the ones inside shopping malls.
 Please check on the display of the ATM what are the charges for withdrawal, as they are usually displayed before confirming transactions.

-There are plenty of attractions to see and many things to do when you visit Argentina and it would take regular tourist several weeks to see and do them all.
-We are listing here top 50 for your info:
+There are plenty of attractions to see and many things to do when you visit Argentina and it would take regular tourists several weeks to see and do them all.
+We are listing here the top 50 for your info:

 Perito Moreno Glacier.
 Popular tourist attraction, this glacier is located in the Los Glaciares National Park in Santa Cruz Province, in southwest Argentina.